axeltlarsson/listan/README.md

 Last step is to connect `frontend` to the default `bridge` docker network to enable automatic TLS certificates and routing via nginx-gen.
+The `nginx-gen` container may need to be restarted after this as well.

 ## Architecture
 The backend consists of two routes: /api/login and /api/ws.
 The /api/login route